Gopal Sreenivasan, PhD

 Trent Center for Bioethics, Humanities & History of Medicine

 Professor of Philosophy

 Professor Sreenivasan’s recent work has focused on three themes.
 He has written on health and human rights, mostly in a sceptical vein; he has defended the justice of health care rationing; and he has investigated the injustice of inequalities in health.
-Outside of bioethics, his recent work has mainly been about virtue.
-He is currently completing his second book, Emotion and Virtue (Princeton).
+He has also written about informed consent.
+Outside of bioethics, his recent work has mainly been about virtue, which is also the subject of his new book, Emotion and Virtue (Princeton, 2020).

 Before coming to Duke, Professor Sreenivasan taught at Princeton University and the University of Toronto.
 Between 2000 and 2002, he was a Senior Fellow in the Department of Clinical Bioethics at the NIH.

 His recent talks in bioethics include:

 “Waiver or understanding?
 A dilemma for autonomists about informed consent,” St. Cross Seminar.
 Uehiro Centre for Practical Ethics, Oxford.
 3 June, 2021.